Akaflieg-Freiburg/enroute/docs/_pages/download.markdown

 **enroute** can be ported without much difficulty to Apple iOS devices, such as iPhones and iPads.
 We are currently looking for volunteers who help with the port and maintain **enroute**'s presence in the Apple App Store.
 [Contact us](mailto:stefan.kebekus@gmail.com) if you would like to help!

-**enroute** cab be ported without much difficulty to Windows and MacOS desktop machines.
+**enroute** cab be ported without much difficulty to Linux, Windows and MacOS desktop machines.
 We are currently looking for volunteers.
 [Contact us](mailto:stefan.kebekus@gmail.com) if you would like to help!